Transport

 • Share your trip details with a travel companion if that feels useful.

-When not to use Didi
+When not to use DiDi

-Didi is useful, but it is not always the best option.
+DiDi is useful, but it is not always the best option.
 In dense city centers, metro can be faster and simpler.
 At airports, official taxi lines may be easier if your data or payment setup is not ready.

 • Use metro when traffic is heavy and the route is simple.